Do I need Copyright Permission?

 How do I get Copyright permission?

-1. Get the article from the library!
+Step 1.
+Get the article from the library!
 Articles from the library come with copyright permission.

-2. Check the RightFind Advisor Tool (linked below) to ensure that journal is indeed included in our copyright permission license.
+Step 2.
+Check the RightFind Advisor Tool (linked below) to ensure that journal is indeed included in our copyright permission license.

 Alternatively, complete the Special Request for Copyright Permission form (link below) and a librarian will follow up.
 The library can help you find the source article/book/website/image, acquire a legal version, check RightFind Advisor, and if needed, acquire permission by other means.

-Except from CCC Copyright Education-Copyright Foundations
+Excerpt from CCC Copyright Education-Copyright Foundations

 When [does] copyright protection begin[s]?
 One of the basic principles of the Berne Convention is that of “automatic protection”, which means that copyright protection exists automatically from the time a qualifying work is fixed in a tangible medium (such as paper, film or a silicon chip).